cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/network/configure-dashboard.md

 # Configure Network-layer DDoS Attack Protection in the dashboard

-You can customize the **action** and **sensitivity** of the rules in the Network-layer DDoS Attack Protection Managed Ruleset in the following ways:
+You can customize the **action** and **sensitivity** of the rules in the Network-layer DDoS Attack Protection managed ruleset in the following ways:

 - [Override all the rules in the ruleset](#override-all-the-rules-in-the-ruleset)
 - [Override one or more rules](#override-one-or-more-rules)

-You define overrides for the Network-layer DDoS Attack Protection Managed Ruleset at the account level.
+You define overrides for the Network-layer DDoS Attack Protection managed ruleset at the account level.
 Tag and rule overrides have greater priority than ruleset overrides.

-For more information on the available parameters and allowed values, refer to [Managed Ruleset parameters](/ddos-protection/managed-rulesets/network/override-parameters/).
+For more information on the available parameters and allowed values, refer to [Managed ruleset parameters](/ddos-protection/managed-rulesets/network/override-parameters/).

 ## Override all the rules in the ruleset